List of 40 Famous Forests in India to visit

 Kaziranga Forest Bungalow

 Jim Corbett was a British hunter, naturalist, and author.
-He came to India as a colonel of the British Indian Army and was recognized as a hero by the Uttarakhand people for hunting down a man-eater tiger.
+He came to India as a colonel of the British Indian Army and was recognised as a hero by the Uttarakhand people for hunting down a man-eating tiger.

 In his later years, he actively campaigned to conserve India’s wildlife.
 As a result, he established the oldest national park in India in 1936, later renamed the Jim Corbett National Park, and Jim Corbett became the First National Park of India.

 The forest type is mainly moist deciduous with trees like Sal, Khair, and Sisso.
-In India here, the highest density of tigers is found.
+In India, the highest density of tigers is found.

 Corbett National Park Entrance